dweekly/docs/includes/ingredients/deep-linked-ads/create-ad-link.md

 1. Click **Create Link Now**, and you have your tracking link!
 Take this link and give it to your Ad Partner's Account Manager or paste it into the tracking section of your campaign yourself.

     ![image](/_assets/img/pages/deep-linked-ads/branch-universal-ads/create-link-completed.png)

-#### Server to Server Ad Links

-If you have a server to server integration you must provide specific requirements for attribution.
-Make sure to append the following mandatory key-values into tracking ad links to ensure they are not rejected or blocked:

-- **Server to Server Parameter**: Add server-to-server click macro URL parameter at the end of your link, so we know it's a server to server link:
-    - `%24s2s=true`

-- **Device ID Macro Value**: Pass user Advertising Identifier via click macro URL parameter:
-    - `%24idfa={IDFA}` for iOS devices
-    - `%24aaid={AAID}` for Android devices

-- **IP address**:  Pass user IP information in the header OR click macro URL parameter to override on click:
-    - HTTP header `x-ip-override: {IP_ADDRESS}`
-    - Click macro URL parameter: `device_ip={IP_ADDRESS}`

-- **User Agent**:  Pass User Agent information in the header OR click macro URL parameter to override on click:
-    - HTTP header `User-Agent: {USER_AGENT}`
-    - Click macro URL parameter: `user_agent={USER_AGENT}`

-!!! warning "Update Partner-specific URL macros"
-    Please make sure that you are using your macros instead of {IDFA}. {AAID}, {IP_ADDRESS}, {USER_AGENT}